johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 - _Capture a new trace_ via Android GPU Inspector:
   - As soon as the device has been successfully connected and GAPID has been installed, you'll be able to select your `Device`
   - Then, you'll also be able to select an `Application` to GPU-debug via the `...`-button.
-- If you're lucky, you can do GPU profiling.
+- If you're lucky, you can do GPU debugging.
 If you're not, the Android device might be configured in a way that your app never runs again.

 **Uninstall Instructions:**
 - Uninstall `GAPID - arm64v8a` from _Settings -> Apps_